avinash317-tech/Avinash-Knowledge-Transfer/API call with HTTP connection/README.md

 		 url  // api endpoint
 		 payload  // request body to pass
-		method  // HTTP method (like POST, GET, ....) contentType // format in which request passed flagForPayloy // true for payload(POST) and false for without payload....
+		method  // HTTP method (like POST, GET, PUT, ....) contentType // format in which request passed (like application/JSON, application/xml, .......) flagForPayload // true for payload(POST) and false for without payload....

 		ex:-